Kurds seize Iraq/Syria border post; Sunni tribe joins fight against Islamic State

 Islamic State insurgents are advancing on a tomb in northern Syria regarded by Turkey as sovereign territory and guarded by Turkish soldiers, Deputy Prime Minister Bulent Arinc said.

+On Tuesday, U.S. President Barack Obama met with his National Security Council advisers to discuss strategy to counter the Islamic State, the White House said in a statement.

+He was briefed about attacks on the group by U.S. and allied forces, and discussed progress on non-military aspects of the strategy, including organising contributions from partner nations.
+The president was also told about the effects of U.S. air strikes in Syria on the Khorasan group of militant Islamists.

-(Additional reporting by Yara Bayoumy, Raheem Salman and Ned Parker in Baghdad and Oliver Holmes in Beirut; Writing by Ned Parker and Peter Graff; Editing by Giles Elgood)
+(Additional reporting by Yara Bayoumy, Raheem Salman and Ned Parker in Baghdad, Oliver Holmes in Beirut and Eric Walsh in Washington; Writing by Ned Parker and Peter Graff; Editing by Giles Elgood and Ken Wills)